kartverket/github-workflows/README.md

 ## run-kubectl

-Allows running kubectl commands against a Kubernetes cluster.
+Allows running kubectl commands against a GKE Kubernetes cluster.
+Does not work with GDC.
 This is useful for doing restarts of deployments for example.

 ### Features